apan826/LittlePay/README.md

-Instructions
+Instructions:

-(1) This is a Maven project and the config.properties file is to specify the input and output files.
+(1) This is a Maven project and the config.properties file is for you to specify the input and output files.

-(2) Please put a input csv file in your specified directory.
+(2) Please input a csv file in your specified directory.

-(3) Please run TripPorcessor.java program and a output file will be generated in your specified directory.
+(3) Please run the TripPorcessor.java program in your IDE and a output file will be generated in your specified directory.

 Assumptions: